draeger-lab/TFpredict/sphinx/getting_started.rst

 Next Steps
 ----------

-Now that you have TFpredict set up, explore the following:
+Now that you have TFpredict set up, explore the detailed :ref:`how-to-use`!

-- **Tips and Tricks**: Learn best practices for using TFpredict efficiently.
-- **Python Tutorial**: Dive deeper into the Python API.
-- **Developer Guide**: Contribute to the TFpredict codebase or customize it.

 If you encounter any issues or need further assistance, please refer to other sections of this documentation or feel free to create an issue on our `GitHub repository`_.